 - Tips on highlighting your unique strengths on law school applications

 Drop-in office hours posted on the door of Jubilee Hall Room 520, or email [email protected] to set up an appointment.

-Law schools accept students of all disciplines, and law school faculty do not expect you to enter law school with any prior legal knowledge.
+Law schools accept students of all majors, and law school faculty do not expect you to enter law school with any prior legal knowledge.
 Instead, they expect entering students to have strong writing and analytical skills.
+Accordingly, there is no pre-law major at Seton Hall.
 Many students major in political science prior to applying to law school, but that is by no means the only possible major for pre-law students.
-In addition, while there is no pre-law major at Seton Hall, the college does offer numerous classes on law-related topics, most within the discipline of political science.
-You may want to enroll in some of these classes to see if the field of law interests you before you commit to applying to law school.
-Overall, though, it is best to choose your major, your classes and your extracurricular based on what most interests and challenges you.
+In addition, while the college does offer numerous classes on law-related topics—most within the discipline of political science—these classes are recommended mainly to see if the field of law interests you before you commit to applying to law school.
+Overall, the best strategy for law school admission is to choose your major, your classes and your extracurricular activities based on what most interests and challenges you.